SAP-archive/cloud-analytics-end-to-end-sample/exercise2/README.md

 ## Troubleshooting

 If there is no content in your table, please check the content of your files, you created in exercise2.
 Make sure, all the paths and schema names are correct.
 If they are correct, open your *tweets.csv* file add a space (“ “) and delete it again.
 Afterwards save the file once more and do the same in the *tables.hdbti* file.
 After saving and activating these two files again, the content of your table should appear.

+Please also make sure, you named all the packages and files exactly as stated in this exercise.
+Common typos are for example "load" instead of "loads" or capital letters at the beginning.